tbenade/wercker-devcenter/source/articles/werckeryml/notifications.md

 <a id="irc"></a>
 ## IRC

+You can find the source code for this step on [GitHub](https://github.com/wwwouter/wercker-step-irc-notify)

 Here is an example of a [wercker.yml](/articles/werckeryml/) file, that makes use of the [IRC Notify Step](https://app.wercker.com/#applications/51f2a14ddf5a46247c000cf7/tab/details) to send messages to an IRC room on passed or failed builds.